If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 April

 The Forthcoming Games from Bullfrog Productions demo reveals two screenshots of a totally different version of Biosphere.
-It's clear at this point the original Amiga game has now been scrapped, and what is shown instead is a totally different PC game with 3D terrain.
+It's clear at this point the original Amiga game design has now been scrapped, and what is shown instead is a totally different PC game with 3D terrain.
 The blurb in the picture viewer executable even now frames the title as a "war" game, even if it's using a "cute" character art style.
 It's not known why the original Biosphere concept was scrapped.
+Remnants of the building graphics from this build present in the leaked QA Beta suggest this short-lived iteration was running on the final game engine.

 July

 An image in Joystick magazine shows pre-rendered art of the final sci-fi B movie art style.
-More importantly the game at this point has now been renamed as Genewars
+It's likely by now Jonathan Farmer took over as art lead, and Ho's early naïve art style is now complete gone.
+More importantly, the game at this point has now been renamed to Genewars.

 1996